 Indonesia is well known as an archipelago state.
-However, coastal populations can be marginalized.
+Coastal populations can be vulnerable.
 Rampenga (2014), found that people who live in coastal areas, especially small islands, rely on marine resources while dealing with the challenges of volcanic eruptions, earthquakes and resource competition.
-Stacey (2019), also identified which coastal communities have been marginalized due to reliance on deteriorating coastal resources.
+Stacey (2019), also identified which coastal communities have been vulnerable due to reliance on deteriorating coastal resources.

-Rosyida (2017), noted that marginalized coastal communities lacked knowledge, communication, and participation at a local governance level, so did not have equal opportunities in decision making on their territory.
-Coastal communities often lose out due to decisions made in favor of more influential parties (Rosyida, 2018).
+Rosyida (2017), noted that coastal communities lacked knowledge, communication, and participation at a local governance level, so did not have equal opportunities in decision making on their territory.
+(Rosyida, 2018).